plaidfinch/myxine/README.md

 - **Store binary files:** A common gotcha is trying to upload non-text content but forgetting to send it in binary mode—this will corrupt your data in transmission.
-To make sure non-text things get transmitted okay, just make sure you send the request in binary mode.
+To make sure non-text things get transmitted okay, make sure you send the request in binary mode.
 For example, to upload an image `ocean.png` with `curl`, you could say:

   ```bash
   $ curl -H "Content-Type: image/png"      \